BoBch27/firevault_go/README.md

 Transformations
 ------------
 Firevault also supports rules that transform the field's value.
-To use them, it's as simple as registering a transformation and adding a prefix to the tag.
+There are built-in transformations, with support for adding **custom** ones.
+To use them, it's as simple as adding a prefix to the tag.

+*Again, the order in which they are executed depends on the tag order.*

+*Built-in transformations:*
+- `uppercase` - Converts the field's string value to upper case.
+If the field is not a string, it simply returns its original value and no error.
+- `lowercase` - Converts the field's string value to lower case.
+If the field is not a string, it simply returns its original value and no error.
+- `trim_space` - Removes all leading and trailing white space around the field's string value.
+If the field is not a string, it simply returns its original value and no error.

+*Custom transformations:*
 - To define a transformation, use `Connection`'s `RegisterTransformation` method.
 	- *Expects*:
-		- name: A `string` defining the validation name
+		- name: A `string` defining the transformation name.
 		- func: A function of type `TransformationFn`.
 The passed in function accepts two parameters.
 			- *Expects*:
 				- ctx: A context.